 Enlightenment is man’s emergence from his self-incurred immaturity.
 Immaturity is the inability to use one’s own understanding without the guidance of another.
 This immaturity is self-incurred if its cause is not lack of understanding, but lack of resolution and courage to use it without the guidance of another.
 The motto of enlightenment is therefore: Sapere aude!
 Have courage to use your own understanding!
-(Kant 2013: 6)
+(Kant 2013, 6)

 Light is therefore associated here with independent thought, with reliance on one’s own wits, but also with bravery and rebellion, since the immaturity that was characteristic of pre-enlightened humanity was not a question of intellect, but of passivity.

 Nietzsche, the genealogist, sees the Promethean myth as the cultural basis for people’s ambition to become divinities themselves.
-He dubs Prometheus ‘the great lover of mankind’ (Nietzsche 2000: 42) and describes him as illuminated by ‘the glory of activity’ (69).
+He dubs Prometheus ‘the great lover of mankind’ (Nietzsche 2000, 42) and describes him as illuminated by ‘the glory of activity’ (69).
 At the core of the myth, Nietzsche argues, is the supreme value humanity has attributed to fire as a protector of all culture.
 Modern humanity, according to Nietzsche (2000), controls fire at will, and is therefore the creator of light (70–71).
-Since the beginning of time, humans were behind the creation of their own gods, and like Prometheus, they were punished for stealing light only to discover, retroactively, that they themselves had created the light by the very act of coveting it (Nietzsche 1974: 240–241).
+Since the beginning of time, humans were behind the creation of their own gods, and like Prometheus, they were punished for stealing light only to discover, retroactively, that they themselves had created the light by the very act of coveting it (Nietzsche 1974, 240–241).
 This is the great gift of modernity—to be able to create the world in one’s image without the intervention of God or of Judeo-Christian morality.
 The death of God is, according to Nietzsche, the birth of modern humanity.

 Epilogue: From the great myths to the New Age